nyuvis/partial_dependence/README.rst

 	import partial_dependence as pdp_plot

-Following we will set up a basic quick_server.
-Please refer to the inline documentation of the methods for full information.
 ****************************************
 Plotting clustering of partial dependence
 ****************************************

+Following we will show the pipeline of function works.
+Please refer to the inline documentation of the methods for full information.

 Initialization
 ##############

 Required mandatory arguments:
 ****************************

 * ``df_test``: a ``pandas.DataFrame`` containing only the features
   values for each istance in the test-set.
 * ``model``: trained classfier as an object with the following properties.